 In October 2020, UK Anti-Doping (UKAD) released a short guide on the major changes included in the 2021 World Anti-Doping Code.
-The new Code will replace the 2015 version as of 1 January 2021.
+The new Code replaces the 2015 version.
 The Code protects athletes’ rights to participate in clean sport and ensure consistency in anti-doping programmes globally.
-Click here to find out more.

 England Athletics Clean Sport strategy